-Arevalo has been training for the professional level and after her big hit at the 2019 SEA Games, she continuously harnessed her game in various … [Read more]
+Arevalo has been training for the professional level and after her big hit at the 2019 SEA Games, she continuously harnessed her game in various tourneys towards … [Read more]

-It was FROM HOME that we first learned the basics of life – reading, writing, and following simple instructions and where we met the people who taught us about the tiny little things our innocent selves could understand, our family.
-Then there came the teachers who warmly welcomed us to the place we called “school”, a place that introduced us to a world much bigger, gathered in an unfamiliar yet full of adventure little corner – our “classroom”.
-Both teachers and students long to create memories, seal long-lasting friendships, and learn together again just how it was like having no … [Read more]
+It was FROM HOME that we first learned the basics of life – reading, writing, and following simple instructions.
+At home too is where we met people who taught us about the tiny little things our innocent selves could understand, our family.
+Then there came the teachers who warmly welcomed us to the place we called “school”, a place that introduced us to a world much bigger, gathered in an unfamiliar yet full of adventure little corner, our “classroom”.
+Both teachers and students long to create memories, seal long-lasting friendships, and learn together again just how it was like having … [Read more]

 Southville gears up for the #newnormal this summer and in the new academic year that’s fast approaching.
 These online programs are in line to secure continuous academic excellence while students stay at home safe, healthy, and mentally productive.
 The ONLINE SUMMER CLASSES are designed to enhance student competencies and mastery in Math, Languages, and Science.
 Further, Preschool and Learning Village classes aim to develop children’s creativity, focus, emotional quotient, and discipline among others.
 For College, there is a list of General Education and Professional subjects that will be offered.
 Students may also take special classes that are non-academic.